If you or someone you know is likely to hurt themselves or others, is actively suicidal or homicidal, call 911.

 - Crisis counseling is available at the PGCC Monday through Friday, 8:00 a.m. to 5:00 p.m.

-- If you, or the person you are concerned about isn't in crisis but wants to start counseling, they should come to the PGCC during walk-in hours.
+- If you, or the person you are concerned about isn't in crisis but wants to start counseling, they should call the counseling center during business hours.

 - If worried about a friend or loved one, express your concern, listen non-judgmentally, and encourage them to seek help.

-- If your friend or loved one is reluctant to get help, call or come to the PGCC to talk to someone about how you can help.
+- If your friend or loved one is reluctant to get help, call the PGCC to talk to someone about how you can help.

 Challenge counseling myths, reduce stigma